 6.7 String Termination [CJM]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark as strings are not delimited by a termination character.
+This vulnerability is not applicable to SPARK as strings are not delimited by a termination character.
 Spark programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.

 6.8 Buffer Boundary Violation [HCB]